 Every child is valued and each child’s rich diversity is celebrated, SEN (Special Educational Needs) and EAL (English as an Additional Language) pupils and parents have a valuable contribution to make to school with clear procedures in place to develop and support their needs.

-Plans are drawn up to address individual needs by class teachers, the Special Needs Co-ordinator (SENCO) and Teaching Assistants.
+Plans are drawn up to address individual needs by class teachers, the Special Educational Needs Co-ordinator (SENCO) and Teaching Assistants.

 Appropriate assessments, programmes and adjustments are made where required.

 Parents are kept informed with regular meetings.
 We follow the new and updated SEND code of practice and believe strongly that our Special Needs system is a tool for actively raising attainment wherever possible.

 Teaching Assistants work across the school in various ways to support the work of the class teachers by working alongside them to prepare and deliver activities which are designed to meet the children’s individual needs.
 It is our school policy to regard every child as a unique and important individual who must be encouraged to learn in his or her own way and to reach their full potential at their own pace.
 In our school we have children with a variety of special needs.
 Some may have difficulty with academic studies, others may have physical needs.
 Occasionally children need help and support with their behaviour or with integrating socially with their peers.
 In all cases we take our role of helping, supporting and including these children very seriously.